 Expensive Extras that are worth paying for

-My top ten list of optional extras will add value to a yacht on the used market.
-Some upgrades are expensive but not generally considered important to a used yacht buyer.
-See my post before buying a yacht three for expensive factory fit extras with little value in the used yacht market.
+My top ten list of optional extras will add value to a yacht on the used market; here are tips you need to know before you buy a yacht.
+Some upgrades are expensive but not generally considered essential to a used yacht buyer.
+See my post before buying a yacht three for expensive factory-fit extras with little value in the used yacht market.

-It takes time to acquire manoeuvering skills for a reasonable size yacht, especially around a small harbour or marina.
+Acquiring manoeuvering skills for a good size yacht, especially around a tiny harbour or marina, takes time.
 Even a well-practised skipper is glad of a button to press in a time of need.
-The reality is unless you are moving boats regularly, then even professional skippers can have difficulties.
+The reality is that unless you move boats regularly, even professional skippers can have difficulties.

-A modern quality autopilot is worth its weight in gold (as they say).
-If you are sailing short-handed, then it is almost essential on a reasonable size fin keel yacht.
+A modern-quality autopilot is worth its weight in gold (as they say).
+If you are sailing short-handed, then it is almost essential on a reasonable-size fin keel yacht.
 I can argue an exception if you sail a long-keel yacht.
 It is possible to set sails, add a little weather helm and keep on trucking(as they say).
-Clearly, locking the helm will require navigational input over time, but it’s great fun!
+Locking the helm will require navigational input over time, but it’s great fun!

 Chart Plotter Combined Radar

 Once upon a time, as plotters became more graphic, skippers would have two plotters, one at the nav table and one on deck.
-The reality is little from most leisure sailing little time is spent below at the chart table.
-As plotters have become bigger, brighter and more weather resistant, it makes sense to use them as a glorified sat-nav.
+The reality is that little from most leisure sailing is spent below in the chart table.
+Plotters have become more prominent, brighter and weather resistant, so using them as a glorified sat-nav makes sense.
 When approaching an unfamiliar harbour, it is very reassuring to glance at the plotter and see your position from a different perspective.
 Unfortunately, navigation equipment is updated so fast that I would only buy a plotter catered to my needs.
-I would not spend additional money buying an electronic anything because I thought it would enhance the value of my yacht.
-Next season, a new owner will want to update to the latest gadgets.
+I would not spend additional money buying anything electronic because I thought it would enhance the value of my yacht.
+Next season, a new owner will want to update the latest gadgets.

 One electric winch on the coachroof is enough for most people.
 It will save you lots of work grinding up or pulling both the main.
-You can also use it to hoist a buddy aloft or rig up a pully and recover a dingy or person.
+You can also use it to hoist a buddy, rig up a pully, and recover a dingy or person.
 One can find all manner of uses for an electric winch on the coach roof.
 I do not see a need for an electric winch on any yacht smaller than 13 metres.

-For many years, I selected reverse when sailing to save wear and tear on my yacht gearbox.
-They said that components inside the gearbox are fixed and wearing (sounds reasonable) because the prop stops spinning.
+I selected reverse when sailing for years to save wear and tear on my yacht gearbox.
+They said that the components inside the gearbox are fixed and wearing (sounds reasonable) because the prop stops spinning.
 They also say that a fixed propellor creates less drag than a free-spinning prop (no idea about that).
-Then I met some people who sailed the Atlantic having to replace a gearbox on a fairly modern yacht.
-Apparently, selecting reverse to lock the propellor over long periods of time puts a strain on the gearbox clutch that can cause It to wear out (wow, I never knew that).
+Then I met some people who sailed the Atlantic having to replace a gearbox on a reasonably modern yacht.
+Selecting reverse to lock the propellor over long periods puts a strain on the gearbox clutch that can cause It to wear out (wow, I never knew that).
 The solution, if you are concerned, is a folding propellor.
-Anyway, it’s a lovely thing to have, and a buyer for your yacht will be happy you invested money in one.
+It’s a lovely thing to have, and a buyer for your yacht will be happy you invested money in one.

 Fresh Water-cooled Engine

 This one is worth another post.
-My advice if I had a choice to make pay a little more for a fresh water-cooled engine.
+If I had a choice, I would pay a little more for a new water-cooled engine.
 Link to a post on the subject to follow

 Factory Fitted Generator

-If you plan to spend a lot of time at anchor and are spicing up a new 15 metre plus yacht, then a factory fit generator might be on your list of extras.
-It only made my list because I wanted to comment on the big difference between fitting a low-cost aftersales unit to a proper factory-integrated unit.
+Before you buy a yacht, you must know that ff you plan to spend a lot of time at anchor and are spicing up a new 15-metre-plus yacht, then a factory fit generator might be on your list of extras.
+It only made my list because I wanted to comment on the difference between fitting a low-cost aftersales unit and a proper factory-integrated unit.
 A Lot of research is needed if you are going down the generator installation route.
-In my experience, few companies are capable of saving money on a factory-installed unit.
+In my experience, few companies can save money on a factory-installed unit.